 - Exercise and fresh air - Visiting the farmers market is a perfect opportunity to take advantage of the warm weather and walk along the vendor path.

-- Family fun - Visit the individual market websites for announcements about live music, bouncy houses, animal exhibits, free giveaways and other activities frequently offered.
+- Family fun - Visit the individual market websites for announcements about live music, animal exhibits, free giveaways and other activities frequently offered.

 Many farmers markets also now welcome SNAP.
 Check their websites and Facebook pages for more details.

 There are several Farmer’s Markets available in the Evansville area including the following:

 Wednesdays, 9:30 - 1:30, through September 15, 2021.

 Boonville Square, Harold Gunn Pavilion